About The Ability Toolbox: Our Mission, Team, & Medical Review Process

 At The Ability Toolbox, your voice matters, and we put the needs of our community first.
 These are the values that drive our company:

-- Pay disabled people.
+• Pay disabled people.
 Professional writers and creators with health conditions deserve to be paid for their work.
-It’s often harder for people in our community to hold traditional jobs because of discrimination and unpredictable health, so our first priority will always be paying our writers.
-We do publish unpaid articles, but only when the writers choose to donate their work or submit content that was previously published elsewhere.
+It's often more challenging for people in our community to hold traditional jobs because of discrimination and unpredictable health, so our first priority will always be paying our writers.
+But please understand that we are a small disabled-owned business and sometimes have to take a hiatus from accepting paid articles.
+You can help us by donating your writing if you're able to do so, or volunteering to help run our support groups.

 Our Founder